Entanglement entropy of two disjoint intervals and spin structures in interacting chains in and out of equilibrium: Spin structure from the fusion of models

 \subsection{On the numerical data}

-We have used the described procedure with the interleaved model~\eqref{interleaved XXZ XY model} to compute the functions $\F[]{\varepsilon}{\delta}{A,B,C}$ in the ground state of the XXZ spin chain~\eqref{XXZ spin chain Hamiltonian} for all spin structures $\varepsilon,\delta$ of the torus, for different configurations $(A,B,C)$ and various values of $\Delta$.
-We discuss here the data for $(\Delta,h)=(-0.3,0)$, for which we reached a satisfactory numerical convergence and are exemplar of the general behaviour observed.
+We have used the described procedure with the interleaved model~\eqref{interleaved XXZ XY model} to compute the functions $\F[]{\varepsilon}{\delta}{A,B,C}$ in the ground state of the XXZ spin chain~\eqref{XXZ spin chain Hamiltonian} for all spin structures $\varepsilon,\delta$ of the torus, for different configurations $(A,B,C)$ and different values of $\Delta$.
+We discuss here the data for $(\Delta,h)=(-0.3,0)$ and $(\Delta,h)=(0.1,0)$, for which we reached a satisfactory numerical convergence and are exemplar of the general behaviour observed.

-Figure~\ref{fig:fixed_x} showed the data at fixed cross ratio~\eqref{eq:x4} equal to either $x=1/4$ or $x=1/2$.
+Figures~\ref{fig:fixed_x} and~\ref{fig:fixed_x_Delta01} show the data at fixed cross ratio~\eqref{eq:x4} equal to either $x=1/4$ or $x=1/2$.
 In Fig.~\ref{fig:fixed B}, instead, the length of the central subsystem $B$ is fixed to two different values and the other lengths are set to the same value, varying over a range that is numerically accessible with high enough accuracy.
-Finally, Fig.~\eqref{fig:fixed B fermionic} shows a comparison between prediction and numerical data for the fermionic R\'enyi-$2$ tripartite information.
+Finally, Fig.~\ref{fig:fixed B fermionic} shows a comparison between prediction and numerical data for the fermionic R\'enyi-$2$ tripartite information.

-In all the cases, the data are in good visual agreement with the predictions~\eqref{eq:FfXXZ}, but we point out that, in order to check the agreement quantitatively, one would need to work out the asymptotics of the finite-size corrections, which could depend on the particular spin structure and would not necessarily match the leading corrections expected in the tripartite information.
+In all the cases, the data are in good visual agreement with the predictions~\eqref{eq:FfXXZ}.
+Note that the larger disagreement for smaller $x$ in Fig.~\ref{fig:fixed B} and Fig.~\ref{fig:fixed B fermionic} should be expected, in that, for fixed $|B|$, a smaller cross ratio corresponds to smaller $|A|=|C|$ and, therefore, to larger finite-size effects.
+Despite the overall good visual agreement, we point out that, in order to check the agreement quantitatively, one would need to work out the asymptotics of the finite-size corrections, which could depend on the particular spin structure and would not necessarily match the leading corrections expected in the tripartite information.
 We have not addressed this issue, therefore we leave a real quantitative check to future investigations.
 Even if our analysis is more qualitative than quantitative, it provides anyway the first numerical check of its kind in an interacting model.
 It also provides an indirect check of the R\'enyi-$2$ tripartite information in the ground state of the Jordan-Wigner-$\nu$ deformations~\eqref{eq:JWdef} for any $\nu$.